 If going to the gym is a drag, rethink your fitness plan.
 There are plenty of other exercise options—from MMA to rock climbing to powerlifting, and more—that’ll keep you fit without that take-your-medicine dread.

-51. Take your girl to the Caribbean
+51. Take your significant other to the Caribbean

 Nothing says “I’m in it to win it” with your girl like a getaway to the Caribbean.
 The islands are brimming with white-sand beaches and turquoise waters, with plenty of couples activities that give you major game.
 Thankfully, a crop of contemporary-cool, hip hotels has recently opened to help set the scene for burning love.
 Kimpton’s Seafire Resort in Grand Cayman features massive bungalows and a beach bar literally on the beach (the only one of its kind).
 Three new resorts opened in Anguilla, including The Reef by CuisinArt where you can take drone lessons and Four Seasons Anguilla, where you can rock climb.
 The Shore Club in Turks & Caicos is the first and only resort to open on Long Bay, known for kiteboarding.
 And Paradise Beach in Nevis is where Canada’s Prime Minister Justin Trudeau and family vacationed last new years.